This is a list of actionable content marketing tips.

 As long as the text in your URL is similar to the keyword, you’ll usually get a nice CTR boost.

-For example, a few months ago I published a post called: “17 Ways to Improve SEO Rankings”.
+For example, a while ago I published a post called: “17 Ways to Improve SEO Rankings”.

 My target keyword for that post is: “Improve SEO Rankings”.